lunabird/Alg/src/learnGit/readme.txt

 learn git.
-create a new branch is quick.
+create a NEW branch is quick AND simple.